semanticClimate/semanticClimate.github.io/FormatsForFuture/index.md

 Information about the workflow and [semanticClimate](https://github.com/petermr/semanticClimate/blob/main/README.md)

-Sign up to take part: (EventBrite page)
+Sign up to take part: [EventBrite](https://www.eventbrite.co.uk/e/formats-for-future-liberating-and-semantify-ipcc-reports-tickets-439057261087)

 ### **The tools for semantify the IPCC reports**